shivani194/voter-verification-portal/README.md

    pip install -r requirements.txt

 3. Set up your data:
-  Add voter face images to the /voter_images directory.
-  Add voter names and voter IDs in database.py.
+  Create /voter_images directory and voter face images to it Add voter names and voter IDs in database.py.

 4. Configure Twilio (For OTP Verification)